 - Change the graph type based on preferred view or parameter

 This is a fairly rough draft.
 I’ll try to keep up with adding and changing content.
 And I’d definitely like to add pictures.
-I’ve also very recently learned that other people have done pretty much the same thing with Gephi, but it can’t hurt to have a free instructional guide for this available to the public.

 Instructions for Getting Your Input Data

-When you go to GEDmatch, you have the option of one-to-many matching.
+When you go to GEDmatch, you have the option of One-to-Many matching.
 Click on that and select your kit.
 You won’t be able to get more than 3,000 matches unless you’re a paid subscriber.
 Choose that, as it will be plenty for our purposes.
 You can drag your cursor to select the entire table or just the number of matches that you want.
 After doing so, copy it and paste it into the second row of an empty spreadsheet.
 I would choose to merge formatting to that of the source document at this point or just before pasting.
 You can get rid of a lot of columns now.
 Delete all of them except the first (kit number), second (name), and sixth (total cM, probably labeled ‘F’ in your spreadsheet) columns.
 This spreadsheet will be your nodes input, but it’s not quite ready yet.